Cassie Cage: Mortal Kombat games

-Following the defeat of evil Outworld emperor Shao Kahn at the end of the 2011 series reboot, Johnny Cage and his wife Sonya Blade see the birth of their child "Cassandra Carlton Cage", shortened to "Cassie", but they later divorce.
+Following the defeat of evil Outworld emperor Shao Kahn at the end of the 2011 series reboot, Johnny Cage and his wife Sonya Blade see the birth of their child Cassandra Carlton Cage, shortened to "Cassie", but they later divorce.
 She follows in her mother's footsteps and joins the Special Forces, which uses military training and technology to protect Earthrealm from its enemies.
-Under Raiden's orders, Cassie leads a task force assembled by her father and composed of a new generation of combatants—Jacqui Briggs, Takeda, and Kung Jin.
+Under Raiden's orders, Cassie leads a task force assembled by her father and composed of a new generation of combatants—Jacqui Briggs (her best friend), Takeda, and Kung Jin.
 Sonya does not give Cassie preferential treatment.
 The team gain experience as they attempt a sneak attack on Sub-Zero's Lin Kuei temple and fail, though the attack is revealed to have been a training exercise set up by Johnny.
 Sub-Zero tells Cassie and her unit they will fail unless they work together as a team.

 Sonya sends the team to Outworld to locate Mileena, who has Shinnok's amulet.
 Cassie encounters the realm's new ruler Kotal Kahn, who begrudgingly allies with her unit to locate the amulet.
 The team recovers the amulet, but Kotal has them captured out of distrust and intended to use them to lure Raiden to Earthrealm.
 When the unit return to Earthrealm, they discover Johnny has been abducted by Shinnok and taken to Raiden's Sky Temple, where the fallen Elder God has corrupted the Jinsei, the source of Earthrealm's life force.
 With her team incapacitated or caught up in fighting Shinnok's allies, Cassie faces Shinnok alone.
 During the battle, she discovers she has inherited Johnny's ancient power, which increases her strength, and she defeats Shinnok before helping Raiden restore the Jinsei.
 Following this, Sonya, Johnny, and Cassie happily reunite.
-In her non-canonical arcade ending, Cassie is assigned to hunt a "soul stealer", who is believed to be the resurrected sorcerer Shang Tsung.
-She tracks down the soul-stealer, an elderly man who identifies himself as Shujinko after she beats him to near-death.